BenGalloway/Claudesidian-R1/Ain't the same no more.md

 Country ain't the same no more,
-What happened to the folks that fed and helped the poor Living in your gated community with
+What happened to the folks that fed and helped the poor Living in your propped fantasy driven around by an unused 4x4,